Certificate of Excellence

 When is the best time to surf Nusa Dua?

-The best time to surf Nusa Dua is usually during the rainy season from November to March when the wind is predominantly from the west and south west.
-However, this is also the time when it is more crowded.
-April and October are excellent months as the winds are generally light and variable and the popular spots such as Uluwatu, Balangan, Padang Padang, Bingin, Dreamland, Impossibles etc are also working, so this spreads the crowds.
+The best time to surf Nusa Dua is usually the rainy season, from November to March, when the wind is predominantly from the west and south-west.
+This is also the busiest time.
+April and October are excellent, as the winds are generally light and variable and the popular Uluwatu-area spots are also working, which spreads the crowds.
 Insider tip: you can often score Nusa Dua empty in the dry season between May and September.
-Early mornings, you can be lucky and get no wind, but usually, by around 9 am or 10 am the trade winds will kick in.
+Early mornings can be windless if you are lucky, but usually the trade winds kick in by around 9am or 10am.

 Access to the beach at Geger Left

-July and August are the worst months because the trade winds are very strong, and it is likely to be windy even at first light.
-The good thing about Nusa Dua is that it can handle any swell size, and even in the windiest days in January, the wave quality can still be very good as the wind direction will be either direct offshore or cross offshore.
-Breaks close to the shore such as Black Stone and Mengiat can be best when the wind is howling.
-Sri Lanka and Mushroom Rock can be best when the wind is cross offshore or sideshore at Geger.
+July and August are the worst months, as the trade winds are very strong and it is likely to be windy even at first light.
+The good thing about Nusa Dua is that it handles any swell size, and even on the windiest days in January the wave quality can be very good, as the wind will be direct offshore or cross-offshore.
+Breaks close to shore, like Black Stone and Mengiat, can be best when the wind is howling; Sri Lanka and Mushroom Rock can be best when the wind is cross-offshore or sideshore at Geger.

 Where to stay in Nusa Dua